Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param blockHash: The given block.
    :type blockHash: |grpc-block-hash|_
-   :param bool passiveDelegation: Whether the request is for passive delegation or a
+   :param Bool passiveDelegation: Whether the request is for passive delegation or a
                              specific baker.
-   :param integer bakerId: The baker id to get the status of.
+   :param Integer bakerId: The baker id to get the status of.
    :returns: The status of the pool.
    :rtype: ``?PoolStatus`` (see JSON schema below)